You can create real change

 Frequently Asked Questions

-We welcome congregational representatives with us in this interfaith journey.
-If you’d like to be a mentor or learn more about your congregation’s involvement in Circles please email us at email@example.com
+We welcome congregational representatives and youth group leaders with us in this interfaith journey.
+If you’d like to be a mentor or learn more about your congregation’s involvement in Circles please email us at firstname.lastname@example.org.

 We’re so glad you asked!
 Mosaic works to create more just, equitable, and peaceful communities through interfaith connection and action.
 We offer year-round programs for middle and high school youth from many different communities and faith traditions throughout the Boston-area to come together, build community, learn, and use their newfound connections, knowledge, and skills to build the world they want to see around them.